-The role of the local Workforce Investment Board (WIB) is system focused and strategic in nature.
-As a decision-making entity, the WIB determines priorities of service, negotiates measures, facilitates integration, and ensures quality outcomes.
-By understanding workforce development needs, anticipating trends, and focusing on system outcomes and performance, the WIB can effect substantial long-term change in the economic well being of the community.
+The role of the local Workforce Development Board (WDB) is system focused and strategic in nature.
+As a decision-making entity, the WDB determines priorities of service, negotiates measures, facilitates integration, and ensures quality outcomes.
+By understanding workforce development needs, anticipating trends, and focusing on system outcomes and performance, the WDB can effect substantial long-term change in the economic well being of the community.

-WIA outlines the primary responsibilities of the WIB as the following:
+WIA outlines the primary responsibilities of the WDB as the following: